eyingling02/automate-guard-setup/README.md

 # Automate Guard-RSpec setup for DBC Challenges
 #### What is guard-rspec?
 [guard-rspec](https://github.com/guard/guard-rspec) is a tool that automatically runs your [RSpec](https://github.com/rspec/rspec) tests.
 It's a plugin for [guard](https://github.com/guard/guard-rspec), a command line tool that handles events on file system modifications.
 In plain english, when configured properly, `guard-rspec` will run your unit tests any time you modify your ruby files or your spec files.
-It's ahhsum jelleh man.
+It's ahhsum jelleh man :turtle:

 #### Installation in general
 If you're interested you can check out each of these tools and read through the documentation to figure out how to set them up.
 It takes some effort and it's worth your time but...it's not that easy.
 Also, all we really want for now is a way to quickly get it to "just work".
 This is what `automate-guard-setup.rb` is all about.